Statler College announces 2023 Thriving Women Program recipients

-The program, designed by Cerasela Zoica Dinu, associate dean for student, faculty, and staff engagement and chairperson of the Statler College Diversity, Equity and Inclusion Committee, and Mago, was funded by dedicated alumna Dianne Anderson.
-The program offers support of up to $2,000 for three applicants over a one-year period.
+The program, designed by Cerasela Zoica Dinu, associate dean for student, faculty, and staff engagement and Mago, was funded by dedicated alumna Dianne Anderson and am offers support for two applicants over a one-year period.

 Contact: Paige Nesbit